-* First-, second-, third-, and forth-place awards in each division (lower, and upper) are underwritten by the Administrators’ Association of San Diego City Schools.
+* First-, second-, third-, and fourth-place awards in each division (lower, and upper) are underwritten by the Administrators’ Association of San Diego City Schools.
 Special awards are presented by the Greater San Diego Council of Teachers of English.

 * The LoVerne Wilson Brown Scholarship Award was created in 2008 to honor students who carry on Mrs. Brown’s love of language and her graceful appreciation of the finer aspects of being a human being.
 Loverne Wilson Brown was a San Diego poet who endured countless hardships but never gave up writing.
 She founded a poetry workshop: the Loverne Brown Poetry Circle that met monthly until recent years.
 Among her many books of poems is “Gathering Wine Grapes at the Hollywood Hilton” (La Querencia Press).

 NOTE: Donations to the scholarship fund are gratefully accepted.
-Checks can be made out to the SDSU Research Foundation and mailed to Bonnie Brown, SDSU Research Foundation, 9245 Sky Park Court, Suite 128, San Diego CA 92123.
+Checks can be made out to the SDSU Research Foundation and mailed to SDSU Research Foundation, 9245 Sky Park Court, Suite 128, San Diego CA 92123.
 Please note in the memo portion of the check that the donation is for the Border Voices / LoVerne Wilson Brown Memorial Fund.